Find out if you qualify for the Earned Income Tax Credit

-Double check your arithmetic.
+Double-check your arithmetic.
 It’s important that you add or subtract correctly.
 If you are claiming the Earned Income Tax Credit, calculate the correct amount for your status.
 Follow the instructions carefully.

 3) Don’t use staples or paper clips

 Please do not attach checks or other documents to your return with staples or paper clips.
 It will definitely slow down the processing of your return.
-Enclose them instead, when you send by mail.

 4) Recheck bank account numbers